NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 behavior.
 The build is a pure function.
 Run it anywhere with the same inputs, get the same output.

-Nix expressions, on another hand, are declarative.
+Nix expressions are declarative.
 You describe what you want, not how to get there.
 Every package build is a function of its inputs: the source code, the compiler, the dependencies, the environment variables, and the build scripts.
 Nothing more.
 There's no hidden context.
 No reliance on the global state of your machine.
 No network access during builds unless you explicitly allow it, e.g., with `--no-sandbox`.

 ## Filesystem and Image Composition

 Docker builds up layers.
 Each command creates a filesystem diff.
 These are cached and stacked.
 But unless you're extremely careful, you accumulate garbage.
 Consider a typical pattern:

 ```dockerfile